 Full-grain's irregular textured surface makes for more personality and charm, with each scratch or stain adding character.
 It also feels softer to some people because of its higher collagen content (which is why we recommend using a protective coating).

-So What Is Full Grain Aniline Leather?
+So What Does Full Grain Aniline Leather Mean?

 When animal hides are processed to create leather, they are dyed with a liquid called aniline, which helps provide an added softness, enhancing the look and feel of the leather.
 A full grain leather with aniline dye is among the best leather money can buy.